csmutz/apache_tls_fingerprint/README.md

 Handshake information is only available during handshake callback. mod_ssl already registers handshake callback for SNI.

- - During callback we allocate new modssl_clienthello_vars struct (using connection mem pool) that is child of SSLConnRec and populate raw values from SSL clienthello functions
-     - TODO: break this out to separate function
- - In the environment vars get raw values from the SSLConnRec struct and format (using req pool) accordingly

 ### Config item to enable

 Should probably create a configuration directive (could work at vhost or server level) to enable clienthello collection, by default skip collection of data.